 Shaun Johnson rescues Kiwis at the death

-Shaun Johnson scored the most important try of his life to give the Kiwis an incredible 20-18 win over England and book the team's place in next weekend's Rugby League World Cup final.
+Shaun Johnson scored the most important try of his life to give the Kiwis an incredible 20-18 win over England and book their place in next weekend's Rugby League World Cup final.

-Trailing 18-14, the Kiwis' reign as world champions looked almost certain to be over as the minutes and seconds ticked away, but from the last play possible Johnson came up with the goods for a try that will go down in New Zealand rugby league folklore.
+The reign as world champions looked almost certain to be over as the minutes and seconds ticked away as they trailed 18-14 and from the last play possible Johnson came up with the goods for a try that will go down in New Zealand rugby league folklore.

-There were two minutes to go and the Kiwis were 40m from the English line with time for just one more attack.
+With two minutes to go, the Kiwis were 40m from the English line and there was time for just one more attack.

-After England were penalised for a high tackle on Sonny Bill Williams, Johnson got the winner, side-stepping two England defenders for the try, then kicking the conversion to win.
+After England were penalised for a high tackle on Sonny Bill Williams, thankfully for small number of New Zealand supporters in the stadium, Johnson got the winner, side-stepping two England defenders for the try, then kicking the conversion to win.

-New Zealand march onwards to the final, where they will face Australia, who demolished Fiji 64-0 in the second semifinal.
+New Zealand march onwards to the final, where they will face Australia or Fiji, who play in the second semifinal later today.

 It was a tense game throughout, right from when Sam Tomkins saved England in the fourth minute, by just managing to kick the ball away from Issac Luke as he attempted to ground it.